Los Angeles & Orange County Divorce

 The only other way that the judgment of the Los Angeles County Superior Court Judge or Orange County Superior Court Judge can be negated is by filing a motion to vacate and set aside the judgment.
 A divorce judgment can only be negated if you discover evidence proving that the opposing party fraudulently failed to provide all the required disclosures or because of some other fraudulent act which affects the reliability of the judgment.

-At the Law Office of Sam Walker, we provide zealous representation in a caring individualized manner.
+At Walker Law Corporation, we provide zealous representation in a caring individualized manner.
 Your attorney will be available to you directly and you will not be forced to call a secretary or paralegal with your questions.
 You will have direct access to the attorney who will be handling your case throughout your divorce.
 If you have any questions your attorney will respond to your call within 24 hours.